asmexcaliburwoods/nlp-cl/README.md

 # Various Ru

-Thanks to https://forum.language-learners.org/viewtopic.php?t=5799 for resources on Russian (some are listed below).
+Thanks to https://forum.language-learners.org/viewtopic.php?t=5799 for some resources on Russian (some are listed below).

 ----